quanser/Quanser_Interactive_Labs_Resources/docs/source/Get Started.rst

     To install both the Quanser Interactive Labs for Linux and the Quanser SDK for Linux, run the commands shown on the Linux tab below.

     On Windows computers, the required Quanser API libraries are provided by installing
-    the Quanser SDK for Windows.
+    the Quanser SDK for Windows, if you have QUARC, it should have the necessary libraries too.
     For more information about the Quanser SDK for Windows, please visit its `GitHub repository <https://github.com/quanser/quanser_sdk_win64>`__.
     To download the Quanser SDK for Windows installer, click on the following link